 Don’t use scissors.
 Purchase a paper cutter, exact-o knife or a rotary cutter – that will give you a clean and even cut.

-Assemble your invitation suite – check our guide if you’re not sure how.
-Take your wedding invitation suite to the post office and have it weighed to find out what your postage will cost.
+Assemble your invitation suite.
+Take it to the post office and have it weighed to find out what your postage will cost.
 If your suite is too bulky and you’re worried about envelope not staying sealed – send it to yourself first.
-Address your invitations (again, check our guide).
+Address your invitations.
 Finally, stick them in the mail and send them out!